henryeverett/SpriteBar/README.md

 - Progress bar generation from SKTextureAtlas.
 - Automatically scales the animation, allowing you to provide as many frames as you want.
 From 2 to 100!
+- Finds the closest texture file to the percent provided.
 - Built in timer function starts animating the progress bar with your graphics.

 ## Installation